littermap/littermap-aws-backend/README.md

 Your credentials will now be stored in a local file `~/.aws/credentials` and the AWS command line tools will now be able to execute commands on behalf of this account.

 If you've already done that before (e.g., in the context of another deployment), take a look at how to create and switch between [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
 It is assumed that separate instances (testing, staging, production) will be deployed under their own separate user accounts.
+In this case, run:

+- `aws configure --profile <profile-name>`

 ### Deploying the serverless stack